Helene-LN/Helene-LN/README.md

 ### Hi there 👋

+👩 I am Helen.
+23 years old, 🇫🇷 woman living in 🇧🇪.
+💻 .NET/Angular Developer, currently training at Technobel.
+🏀 Basket-ball player and cat lover🐱.
+🦋 Ex-biologist, I chose to live my passion for IT development to the full.🚀

+🔥🔥🔥Fresh new Developer full stack !🔥🔥🔥

 <!--
 **Helene-Pro/Helene-Pro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.